 Today, I’m sharing an excellent, informative post from Thrive Market–an online shopping club that helps you save on everything from Paleo-friendly and gluten-free foods to eco-friendly home goods.

-At Thrive Market, the best healthy products are always 25-50% off retail prices, but for this month, new members get 25% off plus free shipping on their first purchase AND a free 30-day trial!
+At Thrive Market, the best healthy products are always 25-50% off retail prices, but right now, new members get an additional 20% off their first three orders!

 Since Thrive did such a nice job of outlining the many benefits of exercise, I’m happy to share their work here with you.
 I hope you enjoy it and learn something new!